redox-os/pkgar/README.md

 command line executable.

 The pkgar format is not designed to be the best format for all archive uses, only the best default format for packages on Redox OS.
+It is reproducible, meaning archiving a directory will produce the same results every time.
 It provides cryptographic signatures and integrity checking for package files.
 It also allows this functionality to be used without storing the entire package archive, by only storing the package header.
 Large files, compression, encryption, and random access are not optimized for.
+Little endian is currently assumed, as well as Unix mode flags.

 ***This specification is currently a work in progress***